How to Modify and Cancel Insurance

-If you have a mortgage in Spain, check whether your rate is tied to any insurance products (home/life).
-Changing company to save money could mena the bank increases your monthly mortgage payments.
-Do the maths and see if any savings would be cancelled by a higher mortgage repayment.
+If you have a mortgage in Spain, check whether the interest rate is tied to any insurance products.
+Changing insurance company to save money could mean an increase in your monthly mortgage payments, so do the maths first.

-If you cancel/amend a policy, make a note to check your bank on the due date of payment.
+If you cancel/amend a policy, make a note to check the direct debit when it goes through.
 Some companies may “accidentally” charge you the previous higher amount or put through the payment even if you’ve cancelled.
-If this happens to you, notify the company in writing immediately.
+If this happens, notify the company immediately in writing.